In partnership with Drake University!

 Meet our Teachers!

 Leah Kmetz is a music teacher in Fairfax County Public Schools in Northern Virginia.
 She has a dual degree in Music Education and Music Therapy from Slippery Rock University and a Masters Degree in Music Therapy from Shenandoah Conservatory.
-She has served on the board for the Mid-Atlantic Chapter of the American Orff-Schulwerk Association (AOSA).
+She has served on her local board of the American Orff-Schulwerk Association (AOSA).
 She is a recipient of the Schott Orff Outstanding Educator Award, which afforded her a full scholarship to complete her Level III Orff Certification and the use of a limited edition instrument.
 Leah completed Masterclass with Matt McCoy and additional Orff coursework at Nazareth College in New York.
-She has presented workshops locally and at the AOSA conference in November 2023.
+She has presented workshops locally and at AOSA National Conferences.

 J. A. Goodman is an Associate Professor at the University of Missouri–St. Louis where he serves as Coordinator for Music Education and teaches elementary music education courses and studio organ.
 With more than 35 years of K-16+ teaching experience, he is an active clinician in music education – especially in developing listening skills, teaching recorder in Orff levels training courses, and is the past-president of the Idaho Orff Chapter of the American Orff Schulwerk Association.